danijuniordev/zanao-personal/README.md

 Scores for accessibility on each page is Green and in the 90's.
 ![Screenshot of Accessibility](documents/readme_images/lighthouse.png)

-### Bugs.

-There are no unfixed bugs on the website.

 ## Deployment.

-The project was deployed to GitHub Pages.
-These steps were followed:
+**The project was deployed to GitHub Pages.
+These steps were followed:**

 * Login in to your **Github**.
 * From my GitHub project I went to **Settings**,